hamadro/nextend-accordion-menu/readme.txt

 = 1.
 How do I add the menu to my site? =
 You can add via the widget control panel or by shortcode.

 = 2.
+What should I do when the CSS are not loaded?
+Just a bulleted list appear. = Try to update the plugin.
+If you have the latest version go to the Accordion Menu/settings panel and switch the Safe mode on.
+If still no result, contact us!

+= 3.
 Why should I upgrade to PRO version? =
 The PRO version contains 3 new themes with 50 predefinied skins, also a ton of new options and features for the themes.
 Also includes personal support because we know if you have problem with a menu you need a solution as soon as possible.

-= 3.
+= 4.
 Can I customize the colors of the accordion menu? = Yes of course.
 Choose from a range of skins or create a new, then customize your menu's design without requiring HTML or CSS knowledge.
 Change colors, shapes, backgrounds, positions, icons and more...

-= 4.
+= 5.
 Can I customize the fonts of the accordion menu? = Yes for every level and for every state. (hover, active, opened) The menu comes with Google Web Font support, allowing you to pick from over a dozen font families.
 To make using Google Fonts even easier, we have created a font manager interface that simplifies the process and preview it.

-= 5.
+= 6.
 Can I show multiple instances of accordion menu on one page? = Yes you can use multiple accordion menu widgets and accordion menu shortcodes.

-= 6.
+= 7.
 How to upgrade to Pro version of the accordion menu? = If you installed the Lite version of the menu previously, then you have to deactivete and delete it, then install the PRO menu version!
 Our system keep your previosly created menus.

-= 7.
+= 8.
 Where do I go for help with any issues? =
 Please write us via our [Support Form](http://www.nextendweb.com/help/support/)!

-= 8.
+= 9.
 How can I add custom opening and closing images? = Please read this [documentation page](http://www.nextendweb.com/wiki/accordion-menu-documentation/advanced-theme-customization-wordpress/)!

-= 9.
+= 10.
 How can I modify the CSS of the menu? =
 Please read this [documentation page](http://www.nextendweb.com/wiki/accordion-menu-documentation/advanced-theme-customization-wordpress/)!